ArcticMC/Scenarios/descriptions.md

 ### Moved 0,0 (L)
 > The center of the map is not 0,0, however a different set of coordinates.
 The coordinates of the real 0,0 will be announced 10 minutes before meetup.

+### Mushroom World (H)

+> &#x1F534; THIS IS AN ADMIN SCENARIO.
+PLEASE ASK AN ADMIN IF YOU WANT TO HOST THIS SCENARIO (Hosts are only allowed to ask the Admins not players)

+> The entire world is a Mushroom island.

 ### Mystery Scenarios (H, MUST USE L SCENS)
 > The players will have no idea what the host enabled as a scenario or scenarios!